 - CVR (Conversion Rate)

 The Daily Flash is combining all sales data.
 This could include multiple Shopify stores, Amazon or Other orders entered through Brand Data.
-You may easily update the Store Name Filter at the top of the dashboard to isolate a store or group of stores.
+You may easily update the Traffic, Order, and Revenue Filter at the top of the dashboard to isolate a store or group of stores.

 Daily, Weekly, Monthly Section